Conflux-Chain/conflux-doc/docs/get_started.md

 ## Creating a wallet

-You can use [Conflux Portal](https://portal.conflux-chain.org) to create a wallet.
+You can use [Fluent Wallet](https://fluentwallet.com/) to create a wallet.
 It will provide you a seed phrase
 (used to restore your wallet if you close it) and a password (used to unlock your wallet if you lock it when you leave your computer).
 Once a wallet is created, you can then manage your account addresses, send transactions, and deploy smart contract.

 In order to issue on-chain operations, you will need Conflux tokens.
-On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from a faucet account.
+On the testnet, you can periodically (100 CFX token per hour) get CFX tokens from the [faucet Dapp](http://faucet.confluxnetwork.org/).
-You can use the faucet through Conflux Portal by clicking on "Deposit".

 For developing smart contracts, you can use [Conflux Studio](https://github.com/ObsidianLabs/ConfluxStudio) to write, compile, and deploy your contract.